JimmyFW/anagramrank/README.md

 ### MISSISSIPPI
 IIIIMPPSSSS

+#### M
-First letter is M. I comes before M.
+First letter is M.

+Only I comes before M in sorted_list.

 How many anagrams start with I?

     10!/4!/2!/3!
-Second letter is I. None
+Second letter is I.

+Nothing comes before I in sorted_list, so we're done

-Third letter is S. I,P come before S in the sorted list
+Third letter is S.

+I,P come before S in sorted_list

 How many anagrams start with MII?